 Traditional Vietnamese coffee is strong coffee of an intense and rich flavor.
 But what makes Vietnamese coffee one of the most popular coffees in the World is the way how it is prepared, brewed, and consumed.

 People in Vietnam traditionally drink coffee slowly while socializing over a cup of joe in casual Vietnamese cafes with small plastic chairs that sprawl onto the sidewalks while watching people and motorbikes passing by.

-I was touring Vietnam independently for a month and sipping Vietnamese coffee along the way.
+I was touring Vietnam independently for a month, sampling Vietnam foods and sipping Vietnamese coffee along the way.
 But if you are visiting only Hanoi, you might enjoy sampling some of the best street food in Hanoi while sipping Vietnamese coffee, or learning about Vietnam’s coffee and tea culture:

 Or if you are visiting Ho Chi Minh, you should consider joining one of these awesome tours:

 But even if you are not into taking tours, you shouldn’t worry where you can taste authentic Vietnamese coffee types in Vietnam.
 My all-time favorite Vietnamese coffee shop ‘Cong Caphe’ you can find on several addresses in Vietnam: from Da Nang and Ho Chi Minh to Sapa.
 On Cong Caphe’s coffee menu you can find a great number of common Vietnamese coffee types.

 Read here about Cong Caphe coffee shops in Vietnam: Best Vietnamese café in Vietnam